Azure/data-api-builder/docs/bugbash/readme.md

 ## Scenarios:
 **Making connection to Cosmos DB**
 - [ ] You should be able to use DAB using Connection String.
-- [ ] You should be able to use DAB using Managed Identity (ref, how to set up RBAC for Cosmos DB https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac) \
+- [ ] [Not appliable for this exercise]You should be able to use DAB using Managed Identity (ref, how to set up RBAC for Cosmos DB https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac) \
       _**Note:** Applicable only when you are using DAB from Azure resources i.e SWA, in that case follow this setup https://learn.microsoft.com/en-us/azure/data-api-builder/quickstart-azure-cosmos-db-nosql#configure-the-database-connection_

 **Mutation Operation**